westinn/game-ai-project/README.md

 Currently to test environment interaction, you can run the `tester.py` in the root of the repo.
 `runner.py` should be the final product once we get our DQN implemention functioning.

+To shut down the program, `ctrl + c` in the running terminal will end the runner.

 ![Example](https://raw.githubusercontent.com/westinn/game-ai-project/master/setup-example.png)